SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/04-Bootstrap-Components.md

 - `.nav-item` for every item in the navigation​ menu

+- `.navbar-toggler` for use with our collapse plugin and other navigation toggling behaviors

+- `.form-inline` for any form controls and actions

+- `.navbar-text` for adding vertically centered strings of text

+- `.collapse.navbar-collapse` for grouping and hiding navbar contents by a parent breakpoint.

-You can learn more [here](https://getbootstrap.com/docs/4.0/components/navbar/​).
+You can learn more [here](https://getbootstrap.com/docs/4.0/components/navbar).

 [/slide]